Healing the Liver for Emotional Harmony: TCM Insights & Remedies

 Liver Yin Deficiency

-Liver Yin Deficiency occurs when the Liver lacks Yin energy’s cooling, moistening, and nourishing properties.
+Liver Yin Deficiency occurs when the Liver lacks the cooling, moistening, and nourishing properties of Yin energy.
 This can lead to excessive internal heat, dry eyes and skin, night sweats, or dizziness.
-This pattern typically occurs due to chronic stress or emotional strain, lack of rest, excess exercise, or long-term Liver Qi stagnation leading to depletion of Yin.
+This pattern typically occurs due to chronic stress or emotional strain, lack of rest, excess exercise, or long-term Liver Qi stagnation, leading to Yin depletion.

 EMOTIONAL SIGNS include nervousness, depression, a feeling of insecurity, anxiety or being on edge.